-The project will also connect Boston’s Fenway and Roxbury neighbourhoods — a pivotal achievement in the university’s goal to help connect the city’s many voices and communities, particularly those from these two very diverse neighbourhoods.
+The project also connects Boston’s Fenway and Roxbury neighbourhoods — a pivotal achievement in the university’s goal to help connect the city’s many voices and communities, particularly those from these two very diverse neighbourhoods.
 Our structural, geotechnical, mechanical, electrical, plumbing, and fire-safety engineers, as well as our façade and lighting consultants, solved several design challenges to create a beautiful and functional bridge for the university and the city.

 Envisioned as a physical extension to the University’s recently completed Interdisciplinary Science and Engineering Complex (ISEC), this landmark new crossing presented both technical and logistical engineering challenges to the Arup team.
 Our mandate was to create a physical extension of the new building that read as a natural expansion of the landscape, with views focused towards the bold new façade of the ISEC and the Boston skyline beyond.
 The design also had to respect the stringent physical barrier requirements mandated by Amtrak and the MBTA, minimise future rail disruption through careful material specification and detailing, and create a welcoming, secure space that encourages pedestrian flow.
 All within extremely tight budgetary and schedule constraints.